luciapeterlin/tienda-ecommerce/README.md

 2) Product detail: Name of the product, description, price and sku.
 3) User Registration: With name, surname, email and password.
 4) Login: Login with email and password.

-* All data must persist in database.
-The use of firebase is optional.

 ## To use this project: